networknt/light-doc/content/en/getting-started/environment.md

 By default, some of the generators scaffold project with Gradle (Kotlin DSL) build system.
 As `gradle wrapper` is packaged inside the generated project, you don't need to install Gradle locally.

-To build the genreated project:
+To build the generated project:

 ```
 ./gradlew clean build